 Perched high on their unbelievable mountainous rocky outcrops, the castles of Queribus and Peyrepertuse dominate the beautiful rolling vineyards of Maury and Cucugnan.

-Well worth a visit for the sight of the thousands of glass “bonbonnes” full of naturally sweet wine beginning its long development in the 260days of sunshine enjoyed at MA each year.
+Well worth a visit for the sight of the thousands of glass “bonbonnes” full of naturally sweet wine beginning its long development in the 260days of sunshine enjoyed at Mas Amiel each year.

 Two centuries ago Raymond Etienne Amiel won the 80 hectare property from the then Bishop of Perpignan at a game of cards.
 Now its sunbaked, windswept terrain produces some of the best Roussillon wines of the Region.

 In Maury turn left on the D19 direction Cucugnan and climb through almost lunar landscape till Chateau de Queribus appears on the right, built on its 728m high rocky pinnacle in the XI Century.

 The last stronghold of the Cathar defence, it fell in 1255.
 A real eagle’s nest, it has overlooked the Corbieres, Fenouilledes and Plains of Roussillon for centuries, guarding the mountain pass of the Grau de Maury.

 A mere 15 – 20 men were all that were required to man the castle so clever were its systems of defence.
 It remains to this day a monument to the dramatic events that have marked the turbulent history of this border country.